 If you are a new client of the Lab’s services, you are likely wondering which services you need.
-The GANLAB offers 2 primary services to the general public, The NIRS/NUTBAL PRO Report, and the NUTBAL Advisory.
+The GANLAB offers 2 primary services to the general public, The NIRS/NUTBAL Standard Report, and the NUTBAL Advisory.

-- NIRS/NUTBAL Pro Report is the base service and includes the crude protein and energy consumed by the animal in the NIRS fecal analysis as well as the NUTBAL Report that contains information on animal performance, the quality of feedstock, and limiting factors to the animal’s growth.
+- NIRS/NUTBAL Standard Report is the base service and includes the crude protein and energy consumed by the animal in the NIRS fecal analysis as well as the NUTBAL Report that contains information on animal performance, the quality of feedstock, and limiting factors to the animal’s growth.
 The fee for this service is $45.

 - A NUTBAL Advisory report is an additional service that is offered to our clients as an extra aid in making decisions regarding nutritional management.
 This service includes the NIRS fecal analysis and NUTBAL animal performance reports as in the previous service, as well recommendations for managing nutrition given current sample results and goals written by one of the scientists at the GANLAB.
 The fee for this service is $80.

 Also included in these costs: